 - Max days

 Lets walk through all these fields one by one.

-Username is user’s login name.
-Its created on system whenever user is created using useradd command.
+Username is the user’s login name.
+Its created on the system whenever the user is created using useradd command.

 Its user’s password in encrypted format.

 Last password change